yusufSLCN/KleinValue-Advisor-chrome-extension/README.md

 ### Configuration
 1. **API Key Setup**
    - Click the extension icon in Chrome toolbar
-   - Click the settings (⚙️) button
+   - Open the settings (⚙️) panel
-   - Enter your Google Gemini API key
-   - Test the connection
+   - Select your preferred provider card (Gemini, OpenAI, or Anthropic)
+   - Paste the corresponding API key and run **Test Key** to fetch the live model list

 2. **Customize Settings**
-   - Choose your preferred AI model (Gemini 2.5 Flash recommended)
-   - Set confidence threshold (70% recommended)
-   - Configure image analysis settings
-   - Enable auto-analysis for seamless experience
+   - Pick a model per provider (e.g., Gemini 2.5 Flash, GPT-4.1 Mini, or Claude 3.5 Sonnet)
+   - Tune confidence threshold, auto-analysis, and temperature in the Analysis Controls block
+   - Refresh models anytime to stay current with the provider's catalog

 ## 📖 How to Use